ipld/js-ipld-schema/test/fixtures/schema-schema/Schema.md

 # schema-schema: `Schema`

-Schema is a single-member union, which can be used in serialization to make a form of "nominative type declaration".
+Schema is a the root element of an IPLD Schema document.

 A complete (if quite short) Schema might look like this:

 ```
 {
-  "schema": {
+  "types": {
     "MyFooType": {
       "type": "string"
     }